 “Why don’t you visit that tiny new place on Falirou?
 They’re vegan!”, she suggested.
-“Actually I just got a pita from there.
+“Actually I got a pita from there half an hour ago.
 I just saw him, but say hi to George for me anyway!”

 That’s exactly what I did.
 It was hard for me to choose between the tofu/tempeh/seitan pitas and the raw vegan tart, but I finally opted for the latter: the blended and layered cashews, zucchini, sun-dried tomato and basil formed a creamy, modestly-sized yet surprisingly filling slice.